Anthony J. Martinez

 Cleanup

-From here the new Librem Key is configured, and the disposable VM is of no further use.
+From here the new Security Key is configured, and the disposable VM is of no further use.
 Since disposable VMs are destroyed when the application they were created to run is stopped, the only cleanup necessary is to close the terminal to the disposable VM.

 Additional Notes